Adaptive constant-depth circuits for manipulating non-abelian anyons: Adaptive ground state preparation for a solvable group

-The constant-depth adaptive circuit for preparing the ground state of~$S_3$ requires additional auxiliary qudits: We associate a qubit Hilbert~$\cA_v\cong\mathbb{C}^2$ to every vertex~$v$ of the lattice with orthonormal basis~$\{\ket{\theta}\}_{\theta\in\mathbb{Z}_2}$.
-The relevant systems and their geometric arrangement are illustrated in Fig.~\ref{fig:initialstatesthree}.
+The constant-depth adaptive circuit for preparing the ground state of~$S_3$ requires systems as follows: To every edge~$e$ of the lattice, we associate Hilbert spaces We also associate a qubit Hilbert~$\sysA_v\cong\mathbb{C}^2$ to every vertex~$v$ of the lattice with orthonormal basis~$\{\ket{\theta}\}_{\theta\in\mathbb{Z}_2}$.
+The relevant systems and their geometric arrangement are illustrated in Fig.~\ref{fig:preparationgroundstatesolvablegroup} for a general solvable group~$G$.
+The final state of the protocol on the system~$\sysC$ is the ground state of the quantum double~$D(S_3)$ which we denote~$\Psi(S_3)$.

-Fig.~\ref{fig:initialstatesthree} also illustrates the initial state used in the circuit.
-It can be described as follows: \begin{enumerate}[(i)] \item Each system~$\cA_v$ associated with vertex~$v$ is initialized in the state~$\ket{+}:=\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$. \item Each system~$\cB_e$ associated with an edge~$e$ is initialized in the state~$\ket{0}$. \item The Hilbert space~$\bigotimes_e \cC_e$ of the remaining systems is isomorphic to that of a quantum double model defined by the group $H\cong \mathbb{Z}_3$ on the same lattice.
-This space is initialized in the (unique) ground state~$\Psi(\mathbb{Z}_3)$ of the quantum double model associated with the group~$\mathbb{Z}_3$ on the lattice. \end{enumerate} We note that the state~$\Psi(\mathbb{Z}_3)$ can be prepared in constant adaptive depth with local (quantum) operations (and non-local classical processing) since~$\mathbb{Z}_3$ is an abelian group.
+We begin by noting that the ground state $\Psi(\mathbb{Z}_3)$ associated with the quantum double $D(\mathbb{Z}_3)$ can be prepared in constant adaptive depth with local (quantum) operations (and non-local classical processing) since~$\mathbb{Z}_3$ is an abelian group.
 In particular, the state~$\Psi(\mathbb{Z}_3)$ is a stabilizer state and can be prepared by syndrome measurement and subsequent (generalized) Pauli corrections.
-An examples of a corresponding procedure relying on a graph state can be found, e.g., in~\cite{joooetal}.
+An example of a corresponding procedure relying on a graph state can be found, e.g., in~\cite{joooetal}.

-Our preparation procedure for the $S_3$-toric code then uses a sequence of steps consisting of layers of gates: \begin{enumerate} \item In a first step, $CNOT$-gates are applied with auxiliary qubits sitting on vertices acting as control, and qubits on edges acting as target, according to the pattern shown in Fig.~\ref{fig:cnotgatelayerprep}.
-In this figure, the controlled-NOT gate is denoted $CNOT=CX=CX^{-1}$.
-For $S_3/H\cong\mathbb{Z}_2$, these two gates coincide, but for a general solvable group $G$, the corresponding gate~$CX$ will be different from $CX^{-1}$. \item A layer of unitary gates $W:\mathbb{C}^2\otimes \mathbb{C}^3\rightarrow\mathbb{C}^2\otimes \mathbb{C}^3 $ is applied according to the pattern shown in Fig.~\ref{fig:wgateapplication}.
-Here $W$ is defined by its action

-on computational basis states. \item In the third step, each qubit associated with a vertex~$v$ is measured in the computational basis, giving an outcome~$m(v)\in\mathbb{Z}_2$, see Fig.~\ref{fig:preparationmethodv}. \item In the last step, the operator $Z^{-\sum_v m(v)\sigma_{v,e}}$ is applied to each system~$\cB_e$.
-Here $Z$ is the Pauli-$Z$-operator.
-That is, a Pauli correction is computed from the measurement outcomes (this involves classical non-local processing) and applied, see Fig.~\ref{fig:correctionzabcx}.
-This operation effectively disentangles the auxiliary qubits~$\{\cA_v\}_v$ associated with vertices of the lattice.
-These can then be traced out. \end{enumerate} The resulting state (again using the identification $\mathbb{C}^{|G|}\cong\mathbb{C}^{2}\otimes\mathbb{C}^3$ for the system associated with each edge) then is a ground state of the quantum double model associated with~$S_3$.